1. Key Characteristics of Beagles

-Beagles end up in shelters and rescues, so start your search there or see beagles available for adoption through our adoption search.
+Beagles end up in shelters and rescues, so start your search there or see Beagles available for adoption through Petful’s free online adoption search.

-If you do choose to use a breeder to obtain your beagle, get to know the breeder and keep an eye out for the warning signs of puppy mills.
-Ask for health certificates or test results from the dog or the parents of the dog you intend to take home.
+If you choose to use a breeder to buy a Beagle, get to know the breeder and keep an eye out for the warning signs of puppy mills.
+Ask for health certificates or test results from the puppy or the parents.

 - “Overview.”
 National Beagle Club of America.
 2018. https://www.nationalbeagleclub.org/Overview.